Academic Expertise in Nuclear Energy

 From north to south Wales, leading edge nuclear R&D programmes are underway, addressing key industry issues including technology, training, supply chains, production and economics.

 Bangor University in north Wales is a prime example.
-With both nuclear decommissioning and new-build projects on its doorstep, the University is building a world leading capability in nuclear engineering which will be the hub of a global network.
+The University is building a world leading capability in nuclear engineering which will be the hub of a global network.

 With a focus on existing and emerging technologies in the nuclear sector including Pressurised Water Reactor (PWR) , Boiling Water Reactor (BWR) and Small Modular Reactor (SMR), Bangor University will become a leading centre of expertise.

-Already, Bangor University and Imperial College London, with Hitachi-GE providing technical expertise and support, have established a joint “BWR Research Hub and Network”.
-This BWR Research Hub and Network brings together the UK research base with Hitachi Nuclear researchers to help develop future generations of Boiling Water Reactor technology.
+Bangor University and Imperial College London, with Hitachi-GE providing technical expertise and support, have established a joint “BWR Research Hub and Network”.
+The BWR Research Hub and Network brings together the UK research base with Hitachi Nuclear researchers to help develop future generations of Boiling Water Reactor technology.

 At a broader level, Bangor University is also developing a number of highly ambitious projects in the wider energy sector with a focus on sustainable and secure energy supplies for the future.